This Mango Vinaigrette is a perfect savory and sweet combination. A combination of mango, lime juice, olive oil, and

 - Freshly Ground Pepper

 - Step 1 Blend Mango in a food processor or blender, add a bit of water if its too thick.
 Pass through a sieve.
 Reserve.

 - Step 2 Add Mango puree, White Vinegar, Lime juice, Olive Oil, sugar and Lemon zest, in a large bowl, whisk until well combined.

 - Step 3 Season with salt and pepper.

-- Step 4 Note: If mango puree is too thick, add some water.
+- Step 4 Note: If the mango puree is too thick, add some water.